AS 91291 Clarification

 For official requirements, always refer to the current version of the achievement standard as published by NZQA.

-- Sexual examples could include dormancy techniques such as scarification, stratification, soaking (in water or acid), rinsing, and heat treatment.
+Sexual plant propagation technique examples could include dormancy techniques such as scarification, stratification, soaking (in water or acid), rinsing or heat treatment.

-- Sexual environmental conditions could include the effect of seasonality, temperature, water and oxygen availability on propagation success.
-Sexual biological conditions could relate to seed structural features, breaking of dormancy and the process of germination.
+For sexual plant propagation, environmental conditions could include the effect of seasonality, temperature, water and oxygen availability on propagation success.
+Biological conditions could relate to seed structural features and breaking of dormancy.

-- Asexual environmental conditions could include the effect of seasonality on the suitability of the material, the effect of water availability and temperature on propagation success.
-Asexual biological conditions could include the age and suitability of the scion and rootstock, type of plant material, compatibility, the health of parent plants and precautions required to reduce the spread of disease from parent to offspring.
+For asexual plant propagation, environmental conditions could include the effect of seasonality on the suitability of the material, and the effect of water availability and temperature on propagation success.
+Biological conditions could include the age and suitability of the scion and rootstock, type of plant material, compatibility, the health of parent plants and the precautions required to reduce the spread of disease from parent to offspring.